mikekchar/Spacey/README.md

 ------------------------
 If you wish help with development, you will need the following:

-- node.js: latest version (0.10.0) as of this this writing
+- node.js: latest version (0.10.3) as of this this writing
-- coffee-script: Install using `npm coffee-script`
+- coffee-script: Install using `npm install coffee-script`
-- jasmine-node: Install using `npm jasmine-node`
+- jasmine-node: Install using `npm install jasmine-node`

 Warning: The version of node.js on Ubuntu (and presumably other Debian based systems) is not supported by the version of coffee-script